foil-freak/cadquery_hydrofoil/Readme.md

 ### Conclusions
 Although the design process is quick and comparably easy my feeling suggests that there are better solutions in hinsight of the design process.
-Over the next weeks I will try packages/software/libraries like FreeCAD, Rhino3D+Grasshopper, CATIA, Fusion360 and others..
+One example that comes to my mind is FreeCAD.